Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Results

 \subsection{Interpretation}

-The covariance matrices of linear regression coefficient estimators can be written as a sum of two components, one driven by between-study variability and one driven by within-study variability.
-For example, when all predictors have random effects, the covariance of the least squares ensemble is
+The covariance matrices of linear regression coefficient estimators can be written as a sum of two components, one driven by between-study variability (the random effects in Model \ref{model1}) and one driven by within-study variability (the residual errors in Model \ref{model1}).
+For example, when all predictors have random effects, i.e. $\mat{Z_k} = \mat{X_k}$, the covariance of the least squares ensemble is

 and the covariance of the merged least squares learner is